Nikturab/HousePlantCTF/[reverse]RTCP_Trivia/writeup.md

     var sent=false;

     // override the constructor of JSONObject.
-In the code we can see that JSONObject is created each time a new question appeares.
+In the code we can see that JSONObject is created each time a new question appears.
     Java.use('org.json.JSONObject').$init.overload('java.lang.String').implementation = function(str) {
         var obj = JSON.parse(str);
         if (obj.correctAnswer != undefined){